expra-frankfurt/wise25/lecture/content/writing.md

 # Scientific Writing

 In this section, we will discuss several general principles of writing scientific articles.
-We will focus on experimental reports as this is part of your assignment in the Expra, but many principles apply to other types of scientific writing as well (e.g., review papers, meta-analyses, commentaries, etc.).
+We will focus on scientific reports as this is part of your assignment in the Expra, but many principles apply to other types of scientific writing as well (e.g., review papers, meta-analyses, commentaries, etc.).

 Specifically, we will cover: